SciML/ModelOrderReduction.jl/docs/src/tutorials/deim_FitzHugh-Nagumo.md

 ```

 Then, we use POD to construct a linear subspace of dimension, say, 5 for the system's state
-space and project te model onto the subspace.
+space and project the model onto the subspace.
 DEIM is employed to approximate nonlinear
 terms.
 This can be done by simply calling [`deim`](@ref).

 ```@example deim_FitzHugh_Nagumo